k-seun/k-seun/README.md

-## I am majoring A.I. in Gachon Univeristy
+# I am majoring A.I. in Gachon University
 I'm currently learning programming.

 I'm interested and want to learn more about artificial intelligence.
 Let's learn about A.I. together!
 <!--